ankitgpt05/weather_api_node_express/readMe.txt

 This is a simple weather app created with nodejs and openweather api and express.js.

-with this app you can search your city and can get current weather update of your city.
+with this app you can search your city and can get current weather update of your city~

 if you want to run this in your computer do this: